gopinathsjsu/individual-project-abhiteja/README.md

 ## Design Patterns

 Singleton Design Pattern: This Design Pattern belongs to the creational design pattern category and limits the instantiation of a class to a single object.
 This pattern helps in the formation of the application's database.
 A singleton InMemoryDB object is constructed and saved as a static member that all other classes can access without having to instantiate it every time.

+Composite Design Pattern: Composite pattern is a partitioning design pattern and describes a group of objects that is treated the same way as a single instance of the same type of object.
+The intent of a composite is to “compose” objects into tree structures to represent part-whole hierarchies.
+It allows you to have a tree structure and ask each node in the tree structure to perform a task.

+The composite pattern refers to a collection of objects that are considered in the same way as a single instance of the same type.
+We can retrieve individual OrderItems from the List of OrderItems in the Order.

+Adapter Pattern: The adapter pattern convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

+The FileUtility class is designed to read input files into Inventory and Order